atikul-islam-sajib/contextEncoder/README.md

 ### Dataset Organization for ContextEncoder

-The dataset is organized into three categories for ESRGAN.
-Each category directly contains paired images and their corresponding lower resolution images and higher resolution, stored together to simplify the association between lower resolution and higher resolution images .
+The dataset is organized into three categories for ContextEncoder.
+Each category directly contains paired images and their corresponding images, stored together to simplify the association images .

 ## Directory Structure: